 circa April 2010

 The Colish Block was owned by Morris Schwartz from 1947 into the 1960s.
-From 1948 - 1957 he ran Sherry’s Food Store then leased it to Thelma Foy who opened Foy's Cafe and Lunch Bar.
+From 1948 - 1957 he ran Sherry’s Food Store, then leased it to Thelma Foy who opened Foy's Cafe and Lunch Bar.

 December 30, 1990, Free Press Weekly

 The current main floor tenant, Blondie's, opened in 1990 as "Blondie's on Main" lunch counter.
+The current owner, Sandy Doyle, is hoping to sell the business to the right owner.

 * To compile family information I used archived newspaper articles, obituaries and the Manitoba Vital Statistics search page.
 To report an inaccuracy in this information please contact me at cassidy-at-mts.net